sunbee/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-14-1.png)

-The plot shows difference in activity between weekday and weekend.
+The plot shows difference in daily activity between weekday and weekend.
 We can fit a regression model to examine the assocation between day of the week and activity level.
 A regression model can show statistically significant differences from day to day.

 ```r